AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

     ![](assets/substitution_uc3.png)

-### Step 2: Build a worklow to target profiles and send the newsletter
+### Step 2: Build a workflow to target profiles and send the newsletter

 1. Add **[!UICONTROL Query]** and **[!UICONTROL Email delivery]** activities, then configure them according to your needs.

     ![](assets/substitution_uc4.png)

-1. Run the workflow and make sure that the message preparation is successfull.
+1. Run the workflow and make sure that the message preparation is successful.

 ### Step 3: Configure the message's Profile substitution tab